-Turning your great idea into reality always feels like the most difficult step in getting your startup off the ground — until you realize that nobody beyond your family and close friends knows about your amazing product or service.
+Turning your great idea into reality always feels like the most difficult step in getting your startup off the ground — until you realize that nobody beyond your family and close friends know about your amazing product or service.

-Ideally, you’ll market your startup well before you’re open for business.
+Ideally, you’ll market your start-up well before you’re open for business.
 Building a brand takes time and care, and it’s much easier to construct a thoughtful strategy when you’re not hemorrhaging money on rent, payroll, utilities and other overhead costs.
 In reality, however, your new business is likely strapped for cash.

 What’s more, the launch date has come sooner than you expected.
 And you need to spread the word quickly to gain customers.

 In the race to take your product to market, you may find it enticing to focus on the quick wins instead of the need to build a foundation for long-term success.
 According to his post on the blog Startups.co, Roy Morejon, president and co-founder of digital marketing agency Envents Partners wrote, “Short-term wins absolutely exist, but instead of spending time and money searching for them, early-stage companies should formulate repeatable, scalable marketing techniques.”

 In other words, your core marketing strategy shouldn’t be swinging for the fences and trying desperately to create a viral video.
 Rather, you should be focusing on the following basics to increase exposure in a sustainable way.

 Because you’re starting with a clean slate, now is the perfect time to find your voice and establish what your brand is all about.
 The first question is what is a brand?
 Your brand should reflect your company values and do so in a way that relates to customers personally and makes them want to be associated with you.